dogweather/forkful/content/en/c/html-and-the-web/parsing-html.md

 weight: 43
 ---

-## What & Why?

-Parsing HTML in C involves analyzing HTML documents to extract data, structure, or specific parts efficiently, often as a precursor to data mining or web scraping.
-Programmers do it to automate information extraction, enabling processing or repurposing web content programmatically.

 ## How to:
 Parsing HTML can seem daunting due to HTML's complexity and its frequent deviations from clean, well-formed structures.
 However, using a library such as `libxml2`, specifically its HTML parsing module, simplifies the process.
 This example demonstrates how to use `libxml2` to parse HTML and extract information.

 First, ensure `libxml2` is installed in your environment.
 In many Linux distributions, you can install it via the package manager.
 For example, on Ubuntu: